 - Saffron: Use the best quality saffron threads (affiliate) you can find.
 Toast them briefly at 275°F for 10 minutes, then crush them and infuse them in 3 tablespoons of boiling water for 30 minutes.
 Add this liquid to the bread.

 - Quark or Mascarpone: Traditional St. Lucia buns use quark cheese, but that is very difficult to find in the United States.
-You can make it yourself or substitute with mascarpone, which can be found at most large grocery stores.
+You can make it yourself or substitute with mascarpone, skyr, or Greek yogurt.

-- Spread the saffron threads on a small cookie sheet and bake them at 275 F for about 10 minutes.
-This will dry out the saffron, making it a deeper shade of red.
-Just make sure to keep an eye on it as it toasts so the delicate threads don't burn.
+- Toast the saffron threads on a small cookie sheet at 275°F for 8-10 minutes.
+This will dry it out, and turning it a deeper shade of red.
+Watch it closely so it doesn't burn! (image 1)

-- Crush the saffron with your fingertips, then pour 3 tablespoons (45 ml) of boiling water on top.
-Stir and let stand for 30 minutes to infuse the saffron.
+- Crush the saffron with your fingertips, then pour 3 tablespoons of boiling water (or a tablespoon of whisky or cognac) on top.
+Stir and let it stand for 30 minutes to infuse. (image 2)

-3. Dump the bread flour into a bowl and add the salt and fast action yeast on opposite sides.
-Stir each one in with your finger.
+- Dump the flour into a bowl, then add the salt and yeast on opposite sides.
+Stir each one in with your finger. (image 3)

-4. Add the sugar, mascarpone cheese or quark, and egg.
-Add half of the milk mixture and start mixing the ingredients together with your hand.
-Gradually add more of the milk mixture until the dough is somewhat sticky and all the flour is picked up from the bowl.
+- Add the sugar, quark (or mascarpone), and egg.
+Add half of the milk mixture and mix the ingredients together with your hand.
+Gradually add the milk mixture until the dough is sticky, and all the flour is picked up. (image 4)

-5. Knead the dough for 10-15 minutes on a lightly floured surface.
-The dough should be smooth, glossy, and no longer sticky.
+- Knead the dough for 10-15 minutes on a lightly floured surface.
+The dough should be smooth, glossy, and no longer sticky. (image 5)

-6. Cover the dough with plastic wrap and let it prove until at least doubled in size, about 1 ½ hours.
-My dough broke through the plastic wrap, so that's why it has such a funny shape.
+- Cover the dough with plastic wrap and let it prove until at least doubled in size, about 1 ½ hours.
+My dough broke through the plastic wrap, so that's why it has such a funny shape. (image 6)

-7. Punch down the risen dough and divide it into 12 equal pieces using a bench scraper.
-I like to weigh each piece on my kitchen scale to make sure that each one is the same size.
+- Punch down the risen dough and divide it into 12 equal pieces using a bench scraper.
+I like to weigh each piece on my kitchen scale to make sure that each one is the same size. (image 7)

-8. Roll each piece of dough into a rope about 16 inches long.
+- Roll each piece of dough into a rope about 16 inches long. (image 8)

-9. Curl and twist the ropes into various shapes.
+- Curl and twist the ropes into various shapes.
 For the photos, I did 6 different shapes: Baby Jesus, ox, pig, ram's horns, priest's hair, and cross.
-Have fun and try a variety of shapes.
+Have fun and try a variety of shapes. (image 9)

-10. Cover the buns with plastic wrap and let them rise in a warm place until springy to the touch, about 30 minutes.
-Brush them with egg yolk and place a raisin inside of each curl.
+- Cover the buns with plastic wrap and let them rise in a warm place until springy to the touch, about 30 minutes.
+Brush them with egg yolk and place a raisin inside of each curl. (image 10)

-11. Bake at 375°F for 20 minutes, then let them cool for at least 10 minutes on a wire rack so they can set.
-Enjoy fresh with a hot cup of coffee!
+- Bake at 375°F for 10-15 minutes, then let them cool for at least 10 minutes on a wire rack so they can set.
+Enjoy with a hot cup of coffee! (image 11)

 Recipe FAQs